-Diversity Recruitment Resources for Search Committees
+Diversity Recruitment Resources

 The goal of this toolkit is to provide Marquette employees with the opportunity to examine issues of diversity, equity, and inclusion as they relate to hiring practices on our campus.
 It is meant as a complement to the Office of the Provost’s faculty search and hiring process and an additional resource for any faculty or staff hire.
 A pdf version of this guidance is also available.